Anthony Joshua calls out Tyson Fury after beating Jake Paul in Miami

 Paul revealed that he thought he had broken his jaw as he spat out a mouthful of blood during a post-fight interview.

-Anthony Joshua called out Tyson Fury after labouring to a six-round victory over Youtuber turned boxer Jake Paul in Miami.
+Anthony Joshua called out Tyson Fury after labouring to a sixth-round victory over Youtuber-turned-boxer Jake Paul in Miami.

 Joshua, who is reportedly close to agreeing a long-awaited fight against Fury in Riyadh in 2026, was made to work far harder than he would have liked to extinguish the challenge of a brave, but extremely limited, opponent as he did little to suggest he was close to returning to the upper echelons of the sport.